 The Barn Restaurant

-The Barn Restaurant at Sappington House is located just steps away from the Grant’s trail amidst mature trees, gardens, and a lush lawn overlooking a sparkling pond and fountain.
+The Barn Restaurant at Sappington House is located just steps away from the Grant’s Trail amidst mature trees, gardens, and a lush lawn overlooking a sparkling pond and fountain.
 Beyond its charming surroundings, the Barn has quickly become a favorite spot for cyclists and walkers looking to refuel after a brisk walk or ride on the trail.

 Weddings & Events

-In addition to the Sappington House Complex, the City owns and maintains the Historic Sappington Cemetery where many of the Sappington Family are buried.
+In addition to the Historic Sappington House, the City owns and maintains the Historic Sappington Cemetery where many of the Sappington Family are buried.
 Graves date back to 1811 and include veterans of the American Revolution, War of 1812, Mexican War, Civil War and World War I. At a recent Sappington family memorial service a grave marker was placed for John Sappington recognizing his service at Valley Forge as George Washington’s bodyguard.